strontic/strontic.github.io/xcyclopedia/library/Wireshark.exe-CD90B15301CFBBC4043035B8DD31E219.md

 ## Possible Misuse

 *The following table contains possible examples of `Wireshark.exe` being misused.
-While `Wireshark.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Wireshark.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --